Architectural and urban project

 Required workHere are the main expectations at the end of the semester:

-– Understanding the interplay between program, site and position on the project; between urban scale and building scale; between “heritage” intervention and new intervention
+-Understanding of the interplay between program, site and project position; between urban scale and building scale; between “heritage” intervention and new intervention

-– Ability to master a complex project as a field of study, reflection and experimentation, articulating several scales and types of built intervention
+-Ability to master a complex project as a field of study, reflection and experimentation, articulating several scales and types of built intervention

-– Project autonomy in construction
+-Projectual autonomy in construction

-– Ability to integrate into the group, to share, to participate in its general progress and cohesion.bibliography– “Cours de relevé d’architecture” R. Danger
+-Ability to integrate into the group, to share, to participate in its general progress and cohesion.bibliography– “Cours de relevé d’architecture” R. Danger

 – “Le relevé et la représentation de l’architecture” Jean Paul Saint Aubin